 So what are these traits and how do these connect to a diagnosis of autism?
 Historically, eating issues in autistic people have been considered to be primarily behavioural, either due to parental management or to the repetitive behaviours seen in the condition.
 By using clinical and research data from the development of eating and food acceptance in neuro-typical children, we can instead consider the involvement of other factors.
 These are a mixture of inherent and developmental characteristics; the interaction of which both causes and maintains the avoidant and restrictive pattern of eating.

 The relatively new diagnosis of ‘Avoidant and Restrictive Food Intake Disorder'2 describes the selection (and rejection) of foods based on their sensory characteristics.
 It is well documented that autistic people have significantly different sensory experiences than neuro-typical individuals which include both hyper and hypo sensitivities.
 In the context of eating, this means being more or less sensitive to how foods:

 Other sensory systems which are necessary for eating are:

 - interoception (awareness of internal states).

-In particular, interoception enables the recognition of hunger and satiety, the awareness of which is often reported to be impaired in individuals with ASC.
+In particular, interoception enables the recognition of hunger and satiety, the awareness of which is often reported to be impaired in autistic people.

 The pattern of food refusal is usually present by the age of two, and by school age the typical number of foods eaten frequently reduces to as few as 5-10.
 These tend to be foods from categories that are perceptually similar, for example, ‘beige carbohydrates’ such as: